 Mr. Yinyu He has served as our chief executive officer since September 2011 and vice-president from January 2011 to August 2011.
 He served as our director of strategic planning from August 2008 to December 2010.
 Prior to joining Leju, Mr. He was the publisher and chief editor of UBM's InformationWeek China from 2004 to 2008.
 From 2000 to 2004, he served as a senior reporter and researcher covering China's IT, telecom, financial, and media industries at Interfax (China) News Agency, where he was a founding member.
-He also worked as a journalist, reporter, commentator, and anchor for a number of media outlets including the China Business Network (CBN), Shanghai Television, Eastern Radio, Securities Herald, Eastday.com, and Finance Director magazine (part of The Economist Group).
+He also worked as a journalist, reporter, commentator, and anchor for a number of media outlets including the China Business Network (CBN), Shanghai

+Television, Eastern Radio, Securities Herald, Eastday.com, and Finance Director magazine (part of The Economist Group).
 He received his bachelor's degree and master's degree from Shanghai University.

 Mr. Li-Lan Cheng has served as our executive director since March 2014.
 Mr. Cheng currently serves as the chief operating officer of E-House, a position he has held since April 2012.
-He was

-E-House's chief financial officer from November 2006 to April 2012.
+He was E-House's chief financial officer from November 2006 to April 2012.
 Prior to joining E-House, Mr. Cheng served as the chief financial officer of SouFun Holdings Limited, a real estate internet company in China, from 2005 to 2006.
 From 2002 to 2004, Mr. Cheng served as an executive director and the chief financial officer of SOHO China Limited, a real estate developer in Beijing.
 Mr. Cheng was an assistant director and the head of the Asian transportation sector investment banking group of ABN AMRO Asia from 1997 to 2002.
 Mr. Cheng is an independent director of Country Style Cooking Restaurant Chain Co., Ltd., a China-based quick service restaurant chain listed on the NYSE, Le Gaga Holdings Limited, a greenhouse vegetable producer listed on NASDAQ and 51job, Inc., a human resource service provider listed on NASDAQ.
 Mr. Cheng received a bachelor's degree in Economics from Swarthmore College and a Ph.D. degree in Economics from the Massachusetts Institute of Technology.
 Mr. Cheng is a chartered financial analyst (CFA).

-Charles Chao has served as our director since April 2014.
+Charles Chao will serve as our director commencing from the SEC's declaration of effectiveness of our registration statement, of which this prospectus is a part.
 He has served as the co-chairman of the board of our parent company, E-House, since April 2012.
 Mr. Chao currently serves as SINA's chairman and chief executive officer and the executive chairman of Weibo Corporation, a leading social media platform in China and a majority owned subsidiary of SINA.
 Since joining SINA in September 1999, Mr. Chao has served various managerial positions, including as vice president of finance, chief financial officer, co-chief operating officer and president.
 Prior to that, Mr. Chao served as an audit manager at PricewaterhouseCoopers, LLP in Silicon Valley, California.
 Mr. Chao is currently an independent director of NetDragon Websoft Inc., a Hong Kong Stock Exchange listed company providing technology for online games.
 Mr. Chao received his master's degree in professional accounting from University of Texas at Austin.
-He also holds a master's degree in journalism from University in China.
+He also holds a master's degree in journalism from University of Oklahoma and a bachelor's degree in journalism from Fudan University in China.